jmiemirza/MMFM-Challenge/README.md

 ### Challenge Phases
 - The challenge will be running in two phases:
   - Phase 1: The participants will submit their results on the test sets which is already present in `data/pre_processed` for all datasets.
   - Phase 2: An alien test set will be released.
 The participants will be required to submit their results on the alien test set.
-The code and the model weights should be same as phase 1.
-The alien test set will be of a similar domain to the current `test data`.
+The alien test set will be of a similar domain to the Phase 1 `test data`.

 ### Submission
 - For all submission, the participants will be required to submit results via [MMFM Online Evaluation](https://huggingface.co/spaces/ai-competition/MMFMChallenge) and submit an Instruction Document via [MMFM Challenge CMT](https://cmt3.research.microsoft.com/MMFM2024).
 We also ask teams to share the Github Repository to the reviewer account `mmfm2024` for repoducibility.